open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 Here are a few things to consider inside your pull request template:

 - section for contributors to detail which changes were made and why
-- section for the type of change made (Ex. bug fix, feature, style update, etc)
+- section for the type of change made (e.g., bug fix, feature, style update, etc.)
-- section to link corresponding issue tickets to the PR (Ex. closes #123 or fixes #456)
+- section to link corresponding issue tickets to the PR (e.g., closes #123 or fixes #456)
-- section to place screenshots and/recordings if applicable
+- section to place screenshots and/or screen recordings, if applicable

 Here is an example of a [good pull request template](https://raw.githubusercontent.com/open-sauced/.github/main/.github/PULL_REQUEST_TEMPLATE.md) used by OpenSauced.
 Please read through the [GitHub documentation](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) to learn more about creating pull request templates.

 ## How to Work with GitHub Project Boards

+As your project progresses, you might find that it's difficult to keep track of your issues.
+A great tool that can help you organize and track your issues is a GitHub project board.

 GitHub project boards are a way for you and your team to structure your list of issues.
 You can organize your issues in a classic [Kanban](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards) style by placing your issues in the "Todo", "In Progress", and "Done" columns.
 This will make it easy for you and your team to track the progress of upcoming releases and new feature works.